 Directions: You can get there by taking one of the streets behind the big cathedral and walking along the city wall.
 There’s no real sign (one sign that says "Cold drinks" so pay close attention to any openings in the wall.
 Also, don’t confuse Buza beach with the Buza entrance to the Old Town.

 Description: This is a pebble beach just outside the Old Town.
 It’s very popular, great for families and usually very crowded and somewhat of a scene.
 There are beach chairs, umbrellas and even cabanas for rent.
 You can rent jet skis and other water activities here too.
 It has a cool bar area called EastWest Beach Club which becomes a nightclub at night.

 Directions: The beach is just outside the Ploce Gates of the Old Town below the Lazareti Complex.
 If you walk through Lazareti, there are stairs at the end leading down to the beach.

-Description: This is the largest beach in Dubrovnik and is located in Lapad Bay, a short drive from the Old Town or quick bus ride.
-Currently it is under redevelopment and will be fabulous for the 2017 Summer Season!
+Description: Currently it is under redevelopment and will be fabulous for the 2017 Summer Season!
+This is the largest beach in Dubrovnik and is located in Lapad Bay, a short drive from the Old Town or quick bus ride.
 It’s a pebble beach with chairs and umbrellas for rent.
 There are lots of restaurants, café bars, kids playground and shops in the area.
-There is also a nice walking path at the far end of the beach that ends at a little café which is a nice place with a great view to grab a drink.
+There is also a nice walking path at the far end of the beach that ends takes you to a hiking/walking path along the bay coastline filled with hotels, swimming spots and restaurants.